sotopia-lab/sotopia-pi/data_generate/README.md

 # Data Generation

+For the zero step, we need to prepare new inspirational prompts as motivations of gpt-4-turbo to generate creative scenario and social goals.

 For the first step, we generate envProfile (including scenario / social goal / relationship restriction) based on inspiring prompt.

 For the 2.1 step, we put the original agentProfile and relationshipProfile into our new redis database